reearth/resium/docs/docs/01-installation.md

     new CopyWebpackPlugin({
       patterns: [
         { from: "node_modules/cesium/Build/Cesium/Workers", to: "Workers" },
+        {
-        { from: "node_modules/cesium/Build/Cesium/ThirdParty", to: "ThirdParty" },
+          from: "node_modules/cesium/Build/Cesium/ThirdParty",
+          to: "ThirdParty",
+        },
         { from: "node_modules/cesium/Build/Cesium/Assets", to: "Assets" },
         { from: "node_modules/cesium/Build/Cesium/Widgets", to: "Widgets" },
       ],